jakob-bagterp/browserist/docs/reference/browser/input.md

 ---
 title: Documentation for Input Methods
 description: Learn how to use the input methods to fill forms in Browserist.
-Includes code examples for beginners and advanced users.
+Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation
     - Tutorial